andygeek/landing-ai/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Using Google Gemini

+To generate landing pages with Google's Gemini models you need an API key from [Google AI Studio](https://aistudio.google.com/apikey).
+When prompted on the onboarding page:

+1. Select **Google** as the company.
+2. Paste your Gemini API key in the API key field.

+No additional environment variables are required when using the `@google/genai` SDK.